riceissa/dlw-tutorial-post/post.md

 * doing PW/OW work
 * doing some experimental data exploration (example: indirect flow of money from Open Phil to MIRI, by combining DLW with OW)

-## Potential new features - what are your thoughts?
+## Potential improvements – what are your thoughts?

+This section lists some potential improvements we've thought of.

 ### More foundation giving data

+Currently, DLW tracks the giving data of foundations including the Bill and Melinda Gates Foundation, Arnold Foundation, Hewlett Foundation, Good Ventures/Open Philanthropy Project, and Ford Foundation.
+However, there are many more foundations whose donations we could track.

 ### More individual giving data
 ### Aggregation of info on things like giver's dilemma